Mihallut/First-App/README.md

 ```
 # Starting Backend localy

 to run backend first thing you need to specify your connection string `CONNECTION_STRING` to the database.
-You can do it by adding .env with the connection string to your database file to .\Backend\First-App.Server\
+You can do it by adding a .env file with the connection string to your database to .\Backend\First-App.Server\
 Then run
 ```sh
 dotnet restore